wisemen-digital/nestjs-onboarding-codelab/index.md

 #### Docker setup

 Download and install the requirements above.
-Once these are installed we can pull the `postgis/postgis` image from the docker website.
-Open a command tool and execute `docker pull postgis/postgis`.
-This will download the image which we will use later.
+Once these are installed we can execute the following command in the terminal: `docker compose up`.
+This will pull all the necessary images and start the database.

-Open the Docker Desktop application and confirm the image has been installed.
-After the image is installed, we can create a docker container using following command: `docker run --name [NAME] -e POSTGRES_PASSWORD=[PASSWORD] -p 5432:5432 -d postgis/postgis`.
-Confirm that in the Containers / Apps the postgis/postgis container with the name `[NAME]` is running.
-We can now setup different databases using following command which will open the psql CLI: `docker exec -ti [NAME] psql -U postgres`.
-After we are in the CLI, we can configure the databases: `CREATE DATABASE [database_name];` (notice the ; at the end) To check if the database has been created, execute the `\l` command in the CLI, this will list all the databases available.
-To exit the CLI, type `quit`.

 #### Connecting with TablePlus
 (TablePlus can be downloaded though SetApp)